electric-eloquence/fepper/README.md

 New UI customizations will not be picked up simply by restarting Fepper.

+The UI exposes these tasks for extension purposes:

+* `fp ui:build` - build the patterns and frontend, outputting to the public directory.
+* `fp ui:clean` - delete all patterns in the public directory.
+* `fp ui:compile` - compile the UI frontend and build the patterns.
+* `fp ui:compileui` - compile the UI frontend only.
+* `fp ui:copy` - copy frontend files (\_assets, \_scripts, \_styles) to the
+  public directory.
+* `fp ui:copy-styles` - copy \_styles to the public directory (for injection
+  into browser without refresh.
+* `fp ui:help` - get more information about Fepper UI CLI commands.
+* `fp ui:patternsonly` - build the patterns only, outputting to the public directory.

 ### <a id="i18n"></a>I18N

-The Elements, Compounds, and Components directories are optional and can be renamed to anything your charset and file system allow, without further configuration.
+The Elements, Compounds, and Components directories are optional and can be renamed to anything your charset and file system allow without further configuration.
 The Templates, Pages, and Scrape directories can be renamed, but must also be reconfigured in `patternlab-config.json`.
 Just about all the text in the UI can be changed via UI customization.

-If a need for documentation in another language arises, you are strongly encouraged to translate them, and use the options that Open Source offers to distribute the translations to the developers of the world.
+If a need for documentation in other languages arises, you are strongly encouraged to make the translations, and use the options that Open Source offers to distribute them to the rest of the world.

 ### <a id="extensions"></a>Extensions